harendra-kumar/concise-haskell/language/000-composition.rst

   * Only a multi-functor can have a choice, does not make sense for a single parameter functor because no choice exists.
   * In a functor a regular function has to be lifted for application to the functor value
   * In an applicative values also have to be lifted for application

+In general, we can express all composition in terms of containers and unary transform operations (natural transformations).
+Later we will see that even a transform can be expressed as a data container.
+The pure transformation that we discussed in the previous section can be considered as a special case of functorial composition where the functor is an `Identity` functor.

+.. details - show that by replacing the functor by an identity functor we arrive at equivalents of pure operations.

 +----------------------------------------------------------------------+
 | Composing Values in a functor context                                |